CHIP: A Hawkes Process Model for Continuous-time Networks with Scalable and Consistent Estimation: Experiments

 \section{Experiments}

 We begin with a set of simulation experiments to assess the accuracy of our proposed estimation procedure and verify our theoretical analysis.
 We then present several experiments on real data involving both prediction and model-based exploratory analysis.
-Additional experiments and code to replicate our experiments is provided in the supplementary material.
+Additional experiments are provided in Section \ref{supp-sec:additionalExperiments} of the supplementary material, along with the code\footnote{Code available on GitHub: \url{https://github.com/IdeasLabUT/CHIP-Network-Model}.} to replicate all experiments.